Veterans

 Complete all course work with a C grade or better

-Repeated courses taken and completed at prior institutions will not be paid by the VA regardless of receiving MAH (Monthly Housing Allowance) at the institution.
+Repeated courses taken and completed at prior institutions will not be paid by the U.S. Department of Veterans Affairs regardless of receiving a Monthly Housing Allowance (MAH) while attending the institution.

 You must remain in good academic standing to be eligible for future educational benefits.